Main navigation

 - Case-based learning exercises: discussions emphasizing how science and medicine intersect and how pathophysiological and pharmacological mechanisms occur

-- Clinical skills learning sessions: practical applications from case-based learning, including physical examination skills practice that will be useful in medical school
+- Clinical skills learning sessions: practical applications from case-based learning, including physical examination skills practice that will be useful in medical school with mentorship from current MD/PhD students, and clinical table rounds

 - One-on-one physician advising and shadowing experiences